14islands/14islands-com-v2/app/blog/_posts/2015-12-28-our-year-in-review-2015.md

 ## Kingdom of the North

 One of the great things about conferences is we get time to mingle with people we’ve admired for many years.
 Fellow Stockholmers North Kingdom were at Awwwards to accept the award “Site of the the year” for the [Hobbit Chrome Experiment](http://www.northkingdom.com/cases/a-journey-through-middle-earth/).
 This opportunity started the spark that lead to us helping them out on new projects.
-Marco collaborated with them [on a project for Disney](http://www.northkingdom.com/cases/finding-new-fantasyland/), and Hjörtur collaborated with them on [a space mission f](http://www.syfy.com/theexpanse/enterthefuture/)or Syfy.
+Marco collaborated with them [on a project for Disney](http://www.northkingdom.com/cases/finding-new-fantasyland/), and Hjörtur collaborated with them on [a space mission](http://www.syfy.com/theexpanse/enterthefuture/)for Syfy.
 Such an inspiring place, with lots of talented people.

 {% include post-image.html alt="North Kingdom office in Stockholm" src="/images/blog/year-in-review/NK-office-1_1.jpg" margin="both" ratio="1_1" %}

 ## Korea, China and America

 Life ain’t all about business.
 The team also visited various places around the world.
 Hjörtur made a trip to South Korea  on a parental leave with his 5 year old son and stayed there for 3 months, doing meditation.
-David who had been working remotely from Colombia and Brazil continued his America trip to Argentina and finally to Brooklyn, New York - catching up with our old friends [Anton&Irene](http://antonandirene.com/) among others.
+David who had been working remotely from Colombia and Brazil continued his America trip to Argentina and finally to Brooklyn, New York - catching up with our old friends [Anton & Irene](http://antonandirene.com/) among others.
 Marco traveled across the globe to visit Chengdu, China.

 {% include post-image.html alt="Hjörtur and his son meditating" src="/images/blog/year-in-review/fatherandson_16_9.jpg" margin="both" ratio="16_9" %}
 _Picture taken in the Meditation Center, South Korea._